 If you are new to the Tariff, see the section on classification rules and using the tariff.

 The Generalised System of Preferences (GSP) allows originating products from a wide range of countries to be imported into the EU at a reduced or zero duty rate.
 You can find more information on the page on Generalised System of Preferences and GSP+.

-For more information on how to determine whether a product is an originating one, read Notice 830 - Tariff Preference: New GSP rules of origin on the HMRC website.
+For more information on how to determine whether a product is an originating one, read Notice 830 - Tariff Preference: New GSP rules of origin.